For Cervical Cancer Patients, Less Invasive Surgery Is Worse For Survival

 Word of these results has spread among physicians, and as a result the national guidelines are already changing to reflect the risks and benefits of these two approaches.

-Dr. Emma Barber at Northwestern says she's now telling her patients about the choice they face.
+Dr. Emma Barber at Northwestern says she now tells her patients about the choice they face.
 "I think increasingly that's going to be open surgery for many women," she says, "but there may still be a role for minimally invasive surgery in some patients."

 You can reach Richard Harris at rharris@npr.org.